US grounds some Boeing MAX planes for safety checks after cabin emergency | Business

 Some foreign regulators including China sought details on the incident, a person familiar with the matter said.
 Bloomberg reported earlier that China, the first country to ground MAX flights in 2019, was considering whether to take action.
 MAX planes were grounded worldwide for 20 months following the crashes in Ethiopia and Indonesia linked to poorly designed cockpit software.

 ALASKA, UNITED AFFECTED Alaska Airlines and United Airlines are the only U.S. carriers using the MAX 9, according to aviation data provider Cirium.
-Both cancelled dozens of flights on Saturday.
+Alaska canceled 154 flights on Saturday, or 20% of scheduled trips, while United canceled 80 flights or 3% of departures.

 Alaska said earlier it had voluntarily grounded its fleet of 65 Boeing MAX 9 jets for checks.
 It said 18 planes were inspected during recent maintenance and are cleared for flight, while the remaining inspections are expected to take several days.
 United said it suspended service on about 45 MAX 9s for inspections and expected 60 flight cancellations Saturday.